 HOW TO MAKE MINI BOTTLE BRUSH TREE

 Now that you know what supplies you will need to make a yarn tree let's get started with the first step.
+You can find all of these supplies and more at Hobby Lobby, Dollar Tree, or any local craft store or dollar store.

 Step 1: Wrap Yarn Around Hand